 One last finding: Of the 6 turkeys that I roasted, four were fresh young turkeys and two were free range.
 The fresh young turkeys were way more tender and had a lot more meat than the free range birds.

-Here’s the recipe for Spicy Yogurt Marinated Turkey.
-If you try this recipe I hope you’ll come back to leave a comment and let me know what you think.Print
+Here’s the Spicy Yogurt Marinated Turkey Recipe.
+If you try this recipe, I hope you’ll come back to leave a star rating and a comment.
+I’d love to know what you think.Print

 SPICY YOGURT MARINATED TURKEY